lethang7794/devops-book/chap-06.md

 2 methods of configuring application

 - At build time: configuration files checked into version control

+  > [!IMPORTANT]
+  > Key takeaway #3
+  > Configuration changes are just as likely to cause outages as code changes.

 - At run time: configuration data read from a data store

 ### Example: Set Up Multiple AWS Accounts